Jean Arp: The Henri Bergson Influence

 In 1926 Arp moved to the Paris suburb of Meudon.
 In 1931 he broke with the Surrealist movement to found Abstraction-Création, working with the Paris-based group Abstraction-Création and the periodical, Transition.
-Beginning in the 1930s the artist expanded his efforts from collage and bas-relief to include bronze and stone sculptures.
+Beginning in the 1930s the artist expanded his efforts from collage, assemblage (Trousse d'un Da, 1921) and bas-relief to include bronze and stone sculptures.
 He produced several small works made of multiple elements that the viewer could pick up, separate, and rearrange into new configurations.

 Throughout the 1930s and until the end of his life, he wrote and published essays and poetry.
 In 1942 he fled from his home in Meudon to escape German occupation and lived in Zürich until the war ended.

-Material Success
+Success

 Arp visited New York City in 1949 for a solo exhibition at the Buchholz Gallery, and this coincided with a general international recognition of his work.
 In 1950 he was invited to execute a relief for the Harvard University Graduate Center in Cambridge, Massachusetts, and would also be commissioned to do a mural at the UNESCO building in Paris.
 Arthur and Madeleine Lewja, of Galerie Chalette, who had known Arp in Europe, became his gallery representatives in New York in the late 1950s, and were instrumental in establishing his reputation on the American side of the Atlantic.

 In 1958, a retrospective of Arp's work was held at the Museum of Modern Art in New York City, followed by an exhibition at the Musée National d'Art Moderne in Paris in 1962.
 In 1972, the Metropolitan Museum of Art showcased Jean Arp's work from the Lejwa's collection and a few works lent by Arp's widow, Marguerite Arp.
 The exhibition was expanded and traveled as "Arp 1877–1966," first exhibited at the Solomon R. Guggenheim Museum and then shown in seven museums in the United States and six in Australia.
 Organized by the Minneapolis Institute of Arts and the Wurttembergischer Kunstverein of Stuttgart, a 150-piece exhibition titled "The Universe of Jean Arp" concluded an international six-city tour at the San Francisco Museum of Modern Art in 1986.